 Control: Generally, removal of the honeydew producing pest (ie Aphids) will do the trick.
-If the infestation is quite bad then consider ‘tree-trunk banding as easy method to stop ants in their tracks.
+Identify whcih honeydew producing pest is attacking your tree and follow the recommended control measures to stop infestation.
+If the infestation is quite bad, consider ‘tree-trunk banding as easy method to stop ants in their tracks.

 Prevention: Keeping your tree orchard clean: remove old fruit and branches as these attract and harbour pests.
 Keep your orchard free of weeds and encouraging beneficial pollinators and insects like bees, parasitic wasps, ladybirds and hoverflies to your garden will keep these pests at bay.
 Companion planting a few tansy herbs nearby will also deter the ants.

 Welcome to Fruit Salad Trees!